ReFoCUS: Reinforcement-guided Frame Optimization for Contextual Understanding: Introduction

-To address this limitation, various works~\cite{lin2023video,li2024mvbench,xu2024pllava} have explored adaptive strategies to align frame-level information to deliver relevant visual priors into the models.
-Rather than uniformly sampling frames, several works selectively retrieve relevant video segments using auxiliary retrieval modules~\cite{kim2024salova,jeong2025videorag} or memory-augmented strategies~\cite{song2024moviechat,he2024ma}.
-However, such approaches often face difficulties in integrating multiple partial cues, which limits their effectiveness in synthetic scenarios demanding high-level reasoning.
-Furthermore, recent studies~\cite{yu2025framevoyager,ye2025re} have proposed training-free search algorithms to select semantically informative frames, which are incorporated into pre-trained video-LLMs as external priors.
-Despite their improvements, such frame selection methods remain decoupled from the model's internal reasoning process, often failing to capture frames aligned with its semantic and temporal focus.
+To address this limitation, several works~\cite{lin2023video,li2024mvbench,xu2024pllava} have delved into adaptive frame sampling strategies to align frame-level information and deliver relevant visual cues into the models.
+Beyond uniform frame sampling, many studies selectively retrieve relevant video segments using auxiliary retrieval modules~\cite{kim2024salova,jeong2025videorag} or memory-augmented strategies~\cite{song2024moviechat,he2024ma}, but these approaches remain dependent on external modules and are not jointly optimized with the model’s internal reasoning process.
+More recent works~\cite{liu2025bolt,sun2025mdp3,zou2025air} have introduced training-free search algorithms to identify informative frames, which are incorporated into pre-trained video-LLMs as prior cues.
+While these methods alleviate redundant frame selection, they still struggle to identify frame compositions contextually coherent and temporally grounded to the user queries, often conflating raw visual dynamics with true semantic relevance.

-In this paper, we introduce \textbf{\textit{ReFoCUS}} (\textbf{Re}inforcement-guided \textbf{F}rame \textbf{O}ptimization for \textbf{C}ontextual \textbf{U}nder\textbf{S}tanding), a novel reinforcement learning-based framework that extends policy optimization to the frame selection process, rather than applying it to the user-preferred responses.
-While existing multi-modal PO methods~\cite{wang2024mdpo,ahn2024tuning,zhou2024aligning} optimize generated textual responses utilizing human preferences or LLM-generated reward signals, \textit{ReFoCUS} enables the model to internalize its own preferences over visual evidence by selecting frames that provide informative priors for the given user queries.
-By learning a frame selection policy guided by reward signals, \textit{ReFoCUS} helps the model identify the most semantically and temporally relevant moments in a video.
-Our approach not only reduces input redundancy but also significantly boost the model’s video understanding capabilities over event-rich sequencial information by synthesizing aligned spatial-temporal cues.
+We introduce \textbf{\textit{ReFoCUS}} (\textbf{Re}inforcement-guided \textbf{F}rame \textbf{O}ptimization for \textbf{C}ontextual \textbf{U}nder\textbf{S}tanding), the first framework to integrate online policy-gradient reinforcement learning (RL) into frame-level optimization for video-LLMs.
+While previous works have mainly applied RL into multi-modal systems by optimizing output behaviors~\cite{wang2024mdpo,ahn2024tuning,zhou2024aligning} (\textit{e.g.,} aligning generated responses with human preferences), its potential for visual-level optimization remains largely unexplored.
+In this work, we leverage online RL to train a policy model that interactively selects frames most relevant to the user’s query, guided by reward signals derived from reference models that capture their internal scoring behavior over visual evidence.
+As summarized in~\cref{fig:1}, unlike heuristic selection, \textit{ReFoCUS} adaptively focuses on semantically and temporally coherent visual contexts, enhancing reasoning performance across complex, event-rich video scenarios with substantial performance gains.